 Many people trust their children, other family members or close friends to do this for them.
 Sometimes it may be appropriate to appoint a professional power of attorney, such as a solicitor.

 There are two types of LPA, one that covers your 'Property & Affairs' and the other your 'Health & Welfare'.

 An LPA is a very powerful document.
 Your Property & Affairs attorney can access your bank account, pay bills, buy investments or even sell your house.
 Your Health & Welfare attorney can chose the care that you receive and even accept or decline medical treatment on your behalf.

 It is wise to arrange your LPA before you actually need it; a little like having an insurance for the future.

-If you do not have an attorney and, as a result of dementia or other illness, you cease to be able to make decisions for yourself, someone (usually a family member or legal professional) can apply to the Court of Protection to act as your Deputy.
-This is a lengthy and often quite expensive process and the Court will continually supervise the Deputy and the decisions they make.
+If you have not appointed an attorney and, as a result of accident, dementia or other illness, you cease to be able to make decisions for yourself, someone (usually a family member or legal professional) can apply to the Court of Protection to act as your Deputy.
+This is a lengthy and often expensive process and the Court will continually supervise the Deputy and the decisions they make.